KShebek/cbe504/main.typ

 // Notes for next time
 // 1.
 Add more content on equilibrium.
 Emphasize reaction quotient vs equilibrium.
 // 2.
 Spend a little bit more time on BEPs and how to read handbook values.
-Highlight the relevance of temperature and pressure in handbooks and how to adjust.
+Highlight the relevance of temperature and standard state pressure in handbooks and how to adjust.
 // 3.
 Do reactor archetypes after the midterm.
 // 4.
 Sprinkle in more examples in-class.
 // 5.
 Add a brief discussion on lumped rate constants.